ivantcholakov/starter-public-edition-4/README.md

 Credits
 -------

-* Many thanks to Irida Design OOD (http://iridadesign.com) for sponsoring this project.
+* Many thanks to Irida Design OOD (http://iridadesign.com) for sponsoring this project;
+* dev-ggallon (GitHub name) - for an important bug-fix about detect_url() and French translation.

 License Information
 -------------------